-Netflix Intoduces “Skip Intro” Button To Help You Binge Watch Better
+Netflix Intoduces ‘Skip Intro’ Button To Help You Binge Watch Better

 According to The Verge, the button also allows you to skip intros that start after a show’s cold open.

-It looks like the feature was first discovered by an eagle-eyed Reddit user who posted their observation on the Netflix subreddit, 22 days ago, The Verge reports.
+It looks like the feature was first discovered by an eagle-eyed Reddit user who posted their observation on the Netflix subreddit 22 days ago, The Verge reports.

 “We perform hundreds of tests every year to help make the Netflix member experience better,” a Netflix spokeswoman said when asked about the new feature.